FeatureBaseDB/go-pilosa/docs/data-model-queries.md

 fmt.Println(response.Result().Value())
 ```

-It's possible to pass a bitmap query to `Sum`, so only columns where a row is set are filtered in:
+If you pass a bitmap query to `Sum` as a filter, then only the columns matching the filter will be considered in the `Sum` calculation:
 ```go
 // Let's run a few setbit queries first client.Query(index.BatchQuery(